-Historically, we have used a securitization program as our primary funding vehicle for our retail credit card receivables.
-Securitizations involve the packaging and selling of both current and future receivable balances of credit card accounts to a variable interest entity that then sells them to a master trust.
-As of December 31, 2011, Limited Brands and its retail affiliates and Charming Shoppes' retail affiliates accounted for approximately 17.4% and 10.3%, respectively, of the receivables in our combined trust portfolios.
+We use a securitization program as our primary funding vehicle for our credit card receivables.
+Securitizations involve the packaging and selling of both current and future receivable balances of credit card accounts to a master trust, which is a variable interest entity, or VIE.
+The master trusts are consolidated in our financial statements.

 Processing Services.
 We perform processing services and provide service and maintenance for private label and co-brand credit card programs.
 We use automated technology for bill preparation, printing and mailing, and also offer consumers the ability to view, print and pay their bills on-line.
 By doing so, we improve the funds availability for both our clients and for those private label and co-brand credit card receivables that we own or securitize.
 Our customer care operations are influenced by our retail heritage and we view every customer touch point as an opportunity to generate or reinforce a sale.
 We provide focused training programs in all areas to achieve the highest possible customer service standards and monitor our performance by conducting surveys with our clients and their customers.
-We have been certified as a Center of Excellence for the quality of our operations, the most prestigious ranking attainable, by Purdue University's Benchmark Portal.
+For the seventh year in a row, we have been certified as a Center of Excellence for the quality of our operations, the most prestigious ranking attainable, by Purdue University's Benchmark Portal.
 Our call centers are equipped to handle phone, mail, fax, email and web inquiries.
 We also provide collection activities on delinquent accounts to support our private label and co-brand credit card programs.